gaosjlucky/SMAPdigger/README.md

 https://github.com/hellbelly/SMAPdigger

-Several bugs has been fixed and the architecture has been improved in the latest version.
+Several bugs have been fixed and the architecture has been improved in the latest version.

 # SMAPdigger